 Greg: A lot of my rehab was unexciting and not worth remembering, but I do recall a few specific occurrences.
 My initial memory was when I crawled for the first time.
 It started out as just another day in therapy, and as usual, I was joking with my therapist.
 I do not remember what I said, but after I said it, I turned to get away, and without even thinking, I started to crawl away.
 Of course, I did not pick up my knees and had terrible rug burns, but I had done it.

 My other memory happened a little later.
 My occupational therapist let me make her a hand brace with the unused scraps from mine.
-I also used to recite all the funny lines from Good Morning America.
+I also used to recite all the funny lines from Good Morning, Vietnam.
 I could sound just like Robin Williams, and it helped me get through my speech therapy.

 Mom: What has been the biggest challenge in your life?